"Post-Primary Structured Educational Courses for Nuclear Medicine, CT, MR, and Molecular Imaging"

 Welcome to The PET/CT Training Institute's Asynchronous Learning Management System platform.

 Students enrolled in this independent Asynchronous Learning Management platform have easy access to the latest online educational delivery methods.

-These NMTCB, Society of Nuclear Medicine Technology Section, ARRT, ASRT, ICANL, ACR and States Department of Health, Bureau of Radiation Control approved courses, can be taken on the Internet, from your home, office or any convenient location where internet access is available.
+These NMTCB, Society of Nuclear Medicine and Molecular Imaging Technology Section, ARRT, ASRT, ICANL, ACR and States Department of Health, Bureau of Radiation Control accepted CE courses, can be taken on the Internet, from your home, office or any convenient location where internet access is available.

 The PET/CT Training Institute's online programs are web-based courses, designed by qualified faculty and staff to create an interesting, interactive learning environment.

 The PET/CT Training Institute's Learning Management System is user-friendly, and courses can be taken easily by anyone with access to the World Wide Web.
 Lesson plans, assignments, and class schedules are posted online; while student/teacher interaction and student/student interaction can also occur over the Internet.
 Scheduled discussions, email messages, live chats and real-time group discussions are a few of the opportunities for interacting during your online course.

 We now offer Sharable Content Object Reference Model (SCORM) courses that allows learning content from our SCORM conformant Asynchronous Learning Management System (LMS).

 - Courses are ASRT accepted for Category A credit